digidotcom/xbee-python/examples/filesystem/FormatFilesystemSample/readme.txt

        will see the port number and baud rate in the 'Port' label of the device on the left view.

+    4) To use a remote XBee, configure its node identifier (NI) in the sample file.
+Leave it empty to use the local XBee.

   Running the example
   -------------------